 Evolving from the success of the Wallcliffe Vineyard, Trinders was developed on the eastern side of the Estate entry road in 1988 when Cape Mentelle purchased the 23 hectare site.
 The same viticultural principles apply, with soil, site and proven varieties being the key to the success of this now well established vineyard.

 Plantings are of semillon, sauvignon blanc, cabernet sauvignon, cabernet franc, merlot and shiraz.
-This block has been the testing ground for many early ‘organic’ methods, including making and incorporating compost for vine nutrition, undervine weeding and minimal chemical use for pest and disease control.
+This block has been the testing ground for many early ‘alternative’ methods, including making and incorporating compost for vine nutrition, undervine weeding and minimal chemical use for pest and disease control.

 Numerous trellis systems have been tried in the past.
 Vertical shoot positioning is now used in most of the vineyard to facilitate ripening by keeping the canopies upright and ensuring even sun exposure.